Duggar (region): Justifications for separation

-The demand for a separate Jammu state stems from a long-standing perception of political and economic marginalization.
+The demand for a separate Jammu state stems from a long-standing perception of political and economic marginalisation.
 Jammu, with its distinct Dogra culture, language, and traditions, has often felt overshadowed by the Kashmir-centric policies of the erstwhile state.
 Advocates argue that the unique identity of Jammu has been diluted under the broader Jammu and Kashmir governance structure.
 By becoming a separate state, Jammu would have the autonomy to preserve and promote its cultural heritage, while also addressing its own regional aspirations.

 Economically, many believe that Jammu’s development has been stunted due to an imbalance in resource distribution, with a disproportionate focus on Kashmir.
 The region's tourism potential, natural resources, and infrastructure needs have been overlooked, leaving Jammu’s economy underdeveloped.
-Separate statehood would allow Jammu to prioritize its own growth and development, giving it control over its resources, governance, and future.
+Separate statehood would allow Jammu to prioritise its own growth and development, giving it control over its resources, governance, and future.
 This would enable more effective administration and provide opportunities for the region to flourish independently.

 Politically, many in Jammu feel that they have been underrepresented in the power structures of the region.
 Decisions made by a predominantly Kashmir-focused leadership have left Jammu residents feeling disconnected from governance.
-This political marginalization has resulted in frustration, as Jammu’s issues often receive less attention and resources.
+This political marginalisation has resulted in frustration, as Jammu’s issues often receive less attention and resources.
 By achieving separate statehood, Jammu could gain greater political representation, with governance focused on its specific challenges and priorities, ensuring that the voices of its people are heard and their needs addressed.